bmanandhar/Winter-Reps/README.md

 * `define` _is to assign a value to the declared value._

 5. What is pseudocoding and why should you do it?
-* `pseudocoding` _is to writing human readable code or logic before coding in any programing language._
+* `pseudocoding` _is to write human readable code or logic before coding in any programing language.
+It assumed to be a language that lies between      programming language and natural language._

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
 * _40:60, though there is no hard and fast rule._